 • The consortium may wish to partner with industry specific knowledge centres.

-The DFCD will focus on a set of high impact investment themes within four key Rio Marker 2 sectors all of which are critical to tackling climate change and achieving the SDGs:
+The DFCD will focus on a set of high-impact investment themes within four key Rio Marker 2 sectors all of which are critical to tackling climate change and achieving the SDGs.
+View the eligibility criteria for our Origination Facility here.

 • Climate resilient water systems and freshwater ecosystems: drinking water & sanitation supplies, restoration & sustainable management of wetlands, headwaters & floodplains;